hasura/docsql/pql/README.md

 # PromptQL Backend

-The PromptQL configuration and AI agent setup for the docs bot.
+The PromptQL configuration and AI agent setup for DocsQL.

 ## Architecture